 The filters can easily be put on or taken off under water and the lanyard prevents the lens from getting lost.
 The lenses won't obstruct your GoPro LCD display and of course they do not create any vignetting!

-We offer the filters in three attachment versions - one for your HERO4 & 3+, one for the HERO3 housing and another for the HERO2 Dive Housing - this is due to the different physical lens designs of these three housings.
+We offer the filters in four attachment versions - including the HERO5, HERO4 & 3+, one for the HERO3 housing and another for the HERO2 Dive Housing - this is due to the different physical lens designs of these housings.